18F/api-standards/README.md

 ## SOAP Web Services
 * Provide a WSDL.

   Most platforms will provide this by default out of the box.
 Leave it active unless you have a strong reason not to.
 A useful convention is that the WSDL will be available at: {URL Path)?wsdl

-* Provide documentation for SOAP web services
+* Provide documentation for SOAP web services.

   Users of SOAP web services need documentation, just like REST users.
 GSA has developed an [API Documentation Template](https://github.com/GSA/api-documentation-template) which can easily be re-used for your SOAP web service.

 ## Future Topics
 Several additional API related topics continue to emerge and will be considered for future updates to these standards.